ibm-cloud-docs/vpc/vpe-view-details.md

 | IP address | The IP address value of the reserved IP.
 Click to copy it. |
 | Auto delete | Move the **Auto Delete** switch to enable or disable deletion for the reserved IP.
 If it is enabled (green), this reserved IP is deleted automatically when the target is deleted. |
 | Actions | Click the Actions menu ![Actions menu](images/overflow.png) to display a menu of context-specific actions that you can take.
 There are 4 actions in the menu (Rename, Release, Unbind and Copy UUID for this reserved IP). |
-{: caption="Table 2.
-Details about your endpoint gateway bound reserved IPs" caption-side="bottom"}
+{: caption="Details about your endpoint gateway bound reserved IPs" caption-side="bottom"}

 Scroll to the Security groups section to view attached security groups.
 You can click **Attach** to attach a security group, or click the Actions menu ![Actions menu](images/overflow.png) to edit rules, or detach a security group.